RDFBones/RDFBones-O/docs/userguide/userguide_main.rst

 Instantiated means exactly that: all the abstract classes have been replaced by instances.
 Instances generally do not have labels, and they have a very long IRI.
 IRI of instances in RDFBones are generally concatenations of  randomly generated numbers and strings that in some way relate to the measurement datum, such as its region of interest; the IRIs are long and random in order to ensure that even if e.g. you have a database with 1,000,000 femurs, each femur instance will still have its own distinct identifier.

-Note that each instance has a 'rdf:type' relation to the class it is instantiating.
+Note that each instance has a 'rdf:type' relation to the class it is instantiating (the arrows with dotted lines).
 This is what translates the model of the network graph to the model of the dataset, this is what the process of instantiating entails.
 Accordingly, the 'rdf:type' relation is vital when mentally translating the network graph into a SPARQL query.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~